oss-slu/oss.slu.github.io/docs/about/playbook.md

 #### Success Metrics
 1. Number of faculty members engaged with the OSPO.
-2. Number of projects initiated through faculty collaborations.
+1. Number of projects initiated through faculty collaborations.
+1. Number of faculty grant applications that include prelimiary work/results empowered by our software tools.
-3. Amount of funding secured for OSPO involvement in research projects.
+1. Amount of funding secured for OSPO involvement in research projects.

 ### 6. Industry Outreach